-Winter is Alaska’s busiest season, and it’s the best time of year to get an authentic feel for the culture because the season is chock-full of events that celebrate the spirit of Alaska.
+Winter is the best time of year to get an authentic feel for Alaskan culture because the season is chock-full of events that celebrate the spirit of Alaska.

 Alaska’s official state sport – dog mushing – is featured in the largest of these winter events.
-Dozens of sprint and mid-distance races take place all winter, but in late February through early March, two big races test mushers against the winter wilderness – the Iditarod Trail Sled Dog Race and the Yukon Quest International Sled Dog Race.
+Dozens of sprint and mid-distance races take place all winter, but in late February through early March, two big races test mushers against the winter wilderness – the Iditarod Trail Sled Dog Race and the Yukon Quest International Sled Dog Race (which will be a smaller, Alaska-only race in 2021).

 Alaska is also known for its quirky festivals and celebrations, and winter is peak season.
-With plenty of time on our hands to let our creativity bloom, winter events range from unusual to downright odd: The Cordova Iceworm Festival, featuring the Miss Iceworm competition; Anchorage’s Fur Rendezvous, with snowshoe softball, ice bowling and the Miners and Trappers Ball; Tripod Days in Nenana, where gamblers can make a wager on when the Nenana River ice will break up in the spring; and Fairbanks’ Chatanika Days, the highlight of which is the annual outhouse races.
+With plenty of time on our hands to let our creativity bloom, winter events range from unusual to downright odd: The Cordova Iceworm Festival, featuring the Miss Iceworm competition; Anchorage’s Fur Rendezvous, complete with snowshoe softball and ice bowling; Tripod Days in Nenana, where gamblers can make a wager on when the Nenana River ice will break up in the spring; and the Denali Winterfest with dog sled and ski races in Denali National Park.